Data Processing

 trinity run --config <Trinity-RFT_config_path>

-If you follow the steps above, Trinity-RFT will send a request to the data module server, the data active iterator will be activated and compute difficulty scores for each sample in the raw dataset.
-After that, the data module server stores the result dataset into the database, when exploring begins, it will load the prepared dataset and continue the downstream steps.
+If you follow the steps above, Trinity-RFT will send a request to the data processor server, the data active iterator will be activated, compute difficulty scores for each sample in the raw dataset, and rank the dataset according to difficulty scores.
+After that, the data processor server stores the result dataset into the output buffer, when exploring begins, it will load the prepared dataset and continue the downstream steps.

 Sometimes, you might need to involve human feedbacks for some raw data.
 In this example, you will learn how to annotate raw data to get a better dataset before training.
 This example takes an example Q&A dataset and tries to select the chosen and rejected ones for DPO method.

-Before getting started, you need to prepare the main environment of Trinity-RFT according to the installation section of the README file, install postgresql, and start a label-studio server from Data-Juicer from source.
+Before getting started, you need to prepare the main environment of Trinity-RFT according to the installation section of the README file, and start a label-studio server from Data-Juicer from source.

 Data Preparation

-As the overall framework of Trinity-RFT shows, the data module is one of the high-level functions.
-Trinity-RFT encapsulates the data module as an independent service to avoid dependency conflict issues.
+As the overall framework of Trinity-RFT shows, the data processor is one of the high-level functions.
+Trinity-RFT encapsulates the data processor as an independent service to avoid dependency conflict issues.
 Thus you need to prepare a split environment for this module and start the server.

-# prepare split environments, including the one of data module
+# prepare split environments, including the one of data processor

 python scripts/install.py